Jude’s Stage 3 Typical Multiple Myeloma Story

 My goal was to leave that hospital with zero or little assistance.
 I had been walking with a cane at least, but I walked out with no help.

 As far as my numbers go, they’ve been pretty good.
-It went from seeing him once a month to once every three months, and now I’m just waiting for the once every six months mark.
+It went from seeing him once a month to once every 3 months, and now I’m just waiting for the once-every-3-months mark.

 Reflections on Treatment